 7. Plan your visit in advance

 Once you have your appointment set, plan the haircut experience in advance with your child and the hairstylist who will be performing the haircut.
-Pick the haircut and style to show your child what to expect, and go over specifics, such as what chair or area of the salon the child wants to be in.
+Pick the haircut and style to show your child what to expect, and go over specifics, such as what chair or in which area of the salon the child is most comfortable.